open-formulieren/open-forms/docs/configuration/registration/zgw.rst

 7. Click **Opslaan**

-The ZGW API's configuration is now completed.
+The ZGW API's configuration is now completed and can be selected as registration backend in the form builder.